bitjson/bch-zce/readme.md

 Proper network monitoring infrastructure is non-trivial to setup and maintain, making safe, self-hosted, zero-confirmation transaction acceptance systems more expensive and less practical for many businesses.
 Because monitoring services must be widely-connected, they also place a higher bandwidth burden on the network than nodes with fewer connections.
 While [DSPs](https://documentation.cash/protocol/network/messages/dsproof-beta) reduce the cost of this infrastructure, they do not eliminate the need for active network monitoring after a transaction is received.

-ZCEs completely eliminate the need for network monitoring after a transaction is received. **ZCE-secured transactions can be validated by a sporadically-connected local node**, and ZCE security does not rely upon merchants hearing the broadcast of a DSPs.
+ZCEs completely eliminate the need for network monitoring after a transaction is received. **ZCE-secured transactions can be validated by a sporadically-connected local node**, and ZCE security does not rely upon merchants hearing the broadcast of a DSP.

 ### Business Certainty